-Net cash used by operating activities was \$11.3 million in the first six months of 2022, flat to the first six months of 2021.
-The net cash used by operating activities result was driven by a \$6.7 million improvement in net loss, a \$2.2 million increase in non-cash stock compensation, primarily the result of the forfeiture of unvested stock awards in the first quarter of 2021, and the \$1.5 million gain upon extinguishment of the Payroll Protection Program loan in the second quarter of 2021, offset by a \$4.7 million gain on mark-to-market of the Common Warrants and a \$5.4 million decline in cash provided by operating assets and liabilities due to the completion of the wind-down of the soybean product line in late 2021.
+Net cash used by operating activities was \$15.6 million in the first nine months of 2022, an increase in cash used of \$1.0 million, or 7 percent, from the first nine months of 2021.
+The net cash used by operating activities result was driven by a \$8.1 million improvement in net loss, a \$2.0 million increase in non-cash stock compensation, primarily the result of the forfeiture of unvested stock awards in the first quarter of 2021, and the \$1.5 million gain upon extinguishment of the Payroll Protection Program loan in the second quarter of 2021, which were more than offset by a \$5.0 million gain on mark-to-market of the Common Warrants and a \$7.0 million decline in cash provided by operating assets and liabilities due to the completion of the wind-down of the soybean product line in late 2021 and transition of the Company's focus to synthetic biology, which remains an early stage field and has not vet generated significant revenue.

-The Company expects cash used by operating activities in 2022 to be higher than 2021 driven by the elimination of the working capital benefit received in 2021 from the wind-down of the soybean product line.
+Although the Company has implemented cash-focused measures to manage liquidity, the Company continues to expect cash used by operating activities for the full year 2022 to be higher than full year 2021, driven by the elimination of the working capital benefit received in 2021 from the wind-down of the soybean product line.